bteeuwen170/htpd/README.md

 # Helinium Technasium Portfolio Database

-This is the README file for htpd, a website that I've created for school.
+This is the README file for htpd.

 ## Browser Support
 htpd is guaranteed to work on the following browsers: